VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 # Graphics Device Interfaces
 Graphics Device Interfaces (`GDI`) is an important part of a GUI system.
-Through `GDI,` the GUI application can execute graphics output on the screen or other display devices, including basic painting and text output.
-In this chapter and the two sequent chapters, we will describe in detail the important concepts of `GDI,` the methods of graphics programming and the main `GDI` functions of MiniGUI, and will illustrate the use of important functions with example.
+Through `GDI`, the GUI application can execute graphics output on the screen or other display devices, including basic painting and text output.
+In this chapter and the two sequent chapters, we will describe in detail the important concepts of `GDI`, the methods of graphics programming and the main `GDI` functions of MiniGUI, and will illustrate the use of important functions with example.